canadalearningcode/klc-gamemaking-with-scratch/README.md

 1 Day to Go

-* Print Facilitator Guide and Solution Sheets to bring to the workshop.
+* Print Facilitator Guide and Solution Sheets (found in Activity List) to bring to the workshop.

 ## During the Workshsop
 * Have Facilitator Guide accessible throughout the workshop, follow along in the guide for support.